jmscudder/COVID/index.md

 The percent of each day's new reported tests which represent that day's new reported cases.
 ![](percentpositive_tests.png)

->The lowest 7 day average reported positive test fraction per day in the last three weeks was on Mar 02 2021.
+>Today marks the lowest 7 day average positivity fraction in the last three weeks, at 4.8 percent.
->
->This was 1 days ago.
-The average was 4.9 percent positive.
->
->The current average positive test rate is 5.0 percent, a change of 2.0 percent with respect to then.

 ### Cumulative plots
 The cumulative number of cases, hospitalizations, ICU admissions, and deaths.
 If no new cases were reported, these lines would be horizontal.